 As your regular day to day conversations start to unusually centre more around healthy eating, you might find the conscious or unconscious nutritional choices of many people that you know being labelled as a ‘detox’.
 A concept that is often associated with many glamorised case studies and testimonials.
 However, despite the endorsements the actual scientific research which supports this area of nutrition for optimum weight loss and health is still very inconclusive.

-With this in mind the following short article will review ‘detoxing’ in more depth by looking at the science which underpins it, so that both sides of the debate on this diet trend can be presented in an unbiased way to empower you to make your own decisions.
+The following short article will review ‘detoxing’ in more depth by looking at the science which underpins it, so that both sides of the debate on this diet trend can be presented in an unbiased way to empower you to make your own decisions.

-In a healthy person with a good diet and physical activity level (exercising 2-3 times a week), toxins will be effectively removed from the body as waste matter, urine, sweat and even through the breath.
+In a healthy person with a good diet and physical activity level (exercising 2-3 times a week), toxins will be effectively removed from the body as waste matter, urine, sweat and even through ventilation (the breath).
 In contrast, toxin removal for others who adhere to a low activity level and consume a mostly processed diet is not quite as simple.
-For these individuals their ingested toxins get internally stored and often block the lymphatic (waste disposal) circulatory system.
+For these individuals their ingested toxins usually get stored internally and often block the lymphatic (waste disposal) circulatory system.
 If you don’t know, your lymphatic system affects every cell and organ in your body and can be compared to a motorway, when congested, nothing moves.
 Blocking the 600+ lymph nodes (collection sites) contained within the lymphatic system subsequently hinders the immune system, which can lead to many illnesses, even cancer and usually results in the body retaining more ingested fats.

 – Feeling fatigued and bloated with some swelling around the arms and legs can be common.